zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

 ## Outcome(s)

-The outcome of the test case depends on the highest level of the messages generated.
+The outcome of this Test Case is "fail" if there is at least one message with the severity level ERROR or CRITICAL.

+The outcome of this Test Case is "warning" if there is at least one message with the severity level WARNING, but no message with severity level ERROR or CRITICAL.

+In other cases the outcome of this Test Case is "pass".

 Message            |Default severity level (if message is emitted) :------------------|:------------